 When it comes to removing a name from a mortgage, it isn’t as straightforward as it sounds.
 Many look at this option if they are going through a break-up, marital or otherwise, leaving joint ownership, or a rare case where you rather have the mortgage in one name.

 This circumstance is one that we find is the most common.
-In some cases, a couple were tied to the mortgage but are looking to remove a name because they are getting divorcing/separating.
+In some cases, a couple were tied to the mortgage but are looking to remove a name because they are getting divorced/separating.
 Financial commitments should be a priority to sort out when going through a breakup.

 If you do leave this until the last minute can create a lot of added stress that could have been avoided.
 You need to factor in time for the different companies you are financially tied to, like your mortgage lender, to process everything.
 This is something that will take time so be patient.

-From your mortgage lender’s point of view, they will need to be sure that both parties will be able financially comfortable with only one income to draw from.
+From your mortgage lender’s point of view, they will need to be sure that both parties will be financially comfortable with only one income to draw from.
 For the remaining one on the property, lenders will need to be sure that they will be able to manage the monthly mortgage payments by themselves.

 When it comes to taking a name from a mortgage, both parties will need to agree.
 Therefore, if one party disagrees, you will have to go through court proceedings.
 This can be costly, time-consuming and cause unnecessary negativity.